Skip to content

 Can I use my bank card in Argentina?

 Yes.
-All international hotels and large shopping malls in Buenos Aires and other main cities will generally accept international debit and credit cards.
+All international hotels and large shopping malls in Buenos Aires and other large cities will generally accept international debit and credit cards.

-British cards may not work in some Argentinian payment terminals.
+British payment cards may not be accepted in some Argentine payment terminals.

 This is especially true for smaller supermarkets, shops, and vendors in suburbs, small cities, and more remote places.